Why Shoppers Abandon Their Online Carts

 The even harsher reality is that shoppers abandon online carts worth almost £30 a month, resulting in more than £18 billion of lost sales each year.

 If you thought hard enough, there would be an endless list as to why a customer has abandoned their online cart at some point or another.
-However, while cart abandonment is inevitable, some websites see a much higher rate than others due to both practical and technical obstacles standing in the way of what should be a seamless checkout process.
+However, while basket abandonment is inevitable, some websites see a much higher rate than others due to both practical and technical obstacles standing in the way of what should be a seamless checkout process.

 Luckily, we have data and we were able to pull together some of the biggest reasons why shoppers really abandon their online carts and a few tips on how to prevent the dreaded ‘cart abandonment’.